Tyratox/vendure-product-recommendations/README.md

 			ProductRecommendationPlugin
 		]
 	}

-3. (optional) Import the ng module config from `vendure-product-recommendations` and add it to the `AdminUiPlugin` extensions: import { ProductRecommendationsInputModule } from "vendure-product-recommendations";
+Step 3): (optional) Import the ng module config from `vendure-product-recommendations` and add it to the `AdminUiPlugin` extensions in:

+`vendure-config.ts`:

+    import { ProductRecommendationsInputModule } from "vendure-product-recommendations";
 	...
 	export const config: VendureConfig = {